MicrosoftDocs/fabric-docs/docs/get-started/task-flow-work-with.md

     :::image type="content" source="./media/task-flow-work-with/filter-item-list.png" alt-text="Screenshot illustrating how to filter the item list by selecting a task.":::

-[QUESTION: Can you clarify what you mean by "understand how they work together, and "get a clear view of your work in the workspace.
-To mean, I understand that selecting a task filters the items to those items that are in the task.
-Can you state more precisely how this helps you understand your work?]

 ## Delete a task flow

-Deleting the task flow will only delete all the tasks and any associations between the items and the tasks.

-[QWESTION: What do you mean by "associations between the items and the tasks?
-Do you mean assignments?]

-To delete a task flow, first select a blank area of the canvas to display the task flow pane.
-Next, select the trash icon to delete the task flow.
+To delete a task flow:

+1. Select a blank area of the canvas to display the task flow details pane.

+1. Select the trash icon to delete the task flow.

 :::image type="content" source="./media/task-flow-work-with/delete-task-flow.png" alt-text="Screenshot showing how to delete a task flow.":::

-Deleting a task flow deletes all tasks, the task list, and any item assignments.
+Deleting a task flow removes all tasks, the task list, and any item assignments, and resets the task flow to its original default empty state.

+> [!NOTE]
-Any items created will remain in the workspace, but you need to assign them to tasks in your new task flow.
+> Items that were assigned to tasks in the deleted task flow remain in the workspace, but you when you create a new task flow, you will need to assign them to the tasks in the new flow.

 ## Related concepts